barguzin/ucsb_geog172/_build/html/_sources/project/interim_report.md

 9. At least one Moran scatter plot
 10. At least one density plot with simulated $p$-value
 11. At least one choropleth map with clusters (hotspots/coldspots) and outliers
+12. At least one clustering partitioning on your data (clustering can be done on both: point pattern data and areal (polygon) data.)

 ````{important}
 Make sure to follow the hypothesis steps outlined in the Hypothesis testing slides: **state hypotheses, set your confidence interval, run the test, get p-value, interpret your p-value by either failing to reject or rejecting null**.